Top Mesothelioma Specialists for Robotic Surgery

 Robotic systems can significantly improve surgery for pleural mesothelioma.

-Sometimes imaging scans do not reveal the full extent of cancer spread, which can lead to a patient undergoing an aggressive procedure that does more harm than good.
+Sometimes doctors can’t tell how far cancer has spread just by looking at scans.
 Remote-control robotic tools allow a surgeon to thoroughly look around inside the patient’s body before making the final decision to go ahead with the more invasive portion of the procedure.

 With a high-definition 3D camera and tiny, computer-stabilized robotic tools, a surgeon can locate and remove cancer growth much more accurately than using only the human eye and fingers.

 The high cost of the technology is a barrier for many hospitals and cancer centers.
-However, proponents believe if patients spend fewer days recovering in a hospital bed, a surgical practice can realize great savings in the long run.
+If patients spend fewer days recovering in a hospital bed, a surgical practice can realize great savings in the long run.

 In any case, until the technology becomes more widespread, patients will have to travel to one of a handful of advanced cancer centers around the country to find a surgeon with experience treating mesothelioma through robotic surgery.